pppzlt/bc-Team-Profile-Generator/README.md

 ### potential provement

 <li>Could using async and await to avoid callback hell.
-This would replace all then() handler.
+This would replace all then() handler. (solved callback hell using promise then!)
 <li>Could using Regex to validate the user input.
 Did in the last assignment, not doing this time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>